 - White tea boosts metabolism by 4-5%, which helps burn 70 to 100 calories daily.

 - White Tea Extracts stimulate fat breakdown and obstruct new fat cells from forming, as proven in a test tube study.

 2.2.1) Does White Tea Help with Metabolism and Lipolysis?

-A process that helps burn fat cells in the body is called Lipolysis, which leads to the loss of extra weight.
+Lipolysis is a process that helps burn fat cells in the body, which leads to the loss of extra weight.